 Enjoy the beauty in nature.
 It’s amazing how stepping outside for a quick stroll through your neighborhood after work can give you an instant lift.

 Manage your stress levels.
 Keep it under control.
 Obviously not all stressors can be avoided, but utilizing stress management strategies can keep them to a minimum.
+Take deep breaths.
+Share concerns with a friend.
+Go to bed early tonight.
+Whatever works for you.

 Don’t worry.
 Negative thoughts can use up a lot of energy.
 Be happy and don’t worry if the glass is half-empty or half-full—just be glad there’s something in it.
+Practicing gratitude in the face of challenges can turn your perspective around in a moment.
+Think of all the things we "get" to do.
+Like make an impact in a child's life.
+Now THAT is something to feel good about.